How many ways of building a graph do you know?

 10. Adopt SOPs

-Along with explaining the importance of SOPs, create a distribution plan for new documentation.
+Along with explaining the importance of SOPs, create a distribution and training plan for new documentation.
 Link to them from your organization’s communication channels, share the updates in email newsletters and refer to them during standups.
 It’s also good to run a workshop once you’ve published your first round of SOPs to set your expectations and guide people through the new process.

 11. Revisit SOPs regularly